NordicSemiconductor/Android-nRF-Toolbox/README.md

 ### Dependencies

-nRF Toolbox depends on [Android BLE Library](https://github.com/NordicSemiconductor/Android-BLE-Library/) which has to be cloned into the same root folder as this app.
+nRF Toolbox depends on [Kotlin BLE Library](https://github.com/NordicSemiconductor/Kotlin-BLE-Library) which may to be cloned into the same root folder as this app.
 If you prefer a different name, update the [*settings.gradle*](https://github.com/NordicSemiconductor/Android-BLE-Library/blob/master/settings.gradle) file.

 The nRF Toolbox also uses the nRF Logger API library which may be found here: